1

 What was written on this sign was: “Tobacco smoke is the gate to heaven.”

-Smoke rose slowly from the pipe.
+Smoke slowly rose from a pipe.

 19